sophia-zube/incari-doc/modules/material-editor/customshadingmodel.md

 **Incari** makes it possible for the user to set values in **Fragment** and **Vertex Shader** files.
 This can also be done on runtime by using the [**Set Custom Uniform Node**](../../toolbox/incari/material/setcustomuniforms.md).

 Here, the user can set the values for several variables.
 These variables correspond to those present in the files given in the *shaders*.
+Please note that *shaders* should be conform to the [*GLSL_ES*](https://www.khronos.org/files/opengles_shading_language.pdf) standards.

 There are five types of variables:

 * [Channels](#channels)
 * [Integers](#integers)